-Datura Stramonium is also known as Jimson weed, Locoweed, Angel's trumpet, Devil's trumpet.
+Datura stramonium is also known as Jimson weed, Locoweed, Angel's trumpet, Devil's trumpet.
 Its common name is Africa Thorn apple and Gegemu in Yoruba.
-It is a hallucinogenic plant found in the urban and rural areas, in cornfields, and along roads sides (Bouziri et al., 2011).
-Datura genus is widely distributed across the tropical and warm temperate regions of the world (Parashuram, 2011).
-Datura Stramonium is native to North America, Europe, Asia, and Africa (Khare et al., 2007).
-It is germinated through seeds.
-The germination period of the seed is usually 3 to 6 weeks.
-When properly stored, the seeds will remain viable even after several years (Joshi, 2000).
-D. Stramonium is an annual plant.
-It herbaceous stem, with branched, and glabrous or only lightly hairy.
-When cultivated, the Datura Stramonium plant can grow up to a height of about 1 meter (Norton et al., 2008).
-The stems of Datura Stramonium are highly branched and are spreading; the stems are also stout, leafy, smooth, erect, with pale yellowish-green in appearance.
+It is a hallucinogenic plant found in the urban and rural areas, in cornfields, and along road sides (Bouziri et al. 2011).
+Datura genus is widely distributed across the tropical and warm temperate regions of the world.
+Datura stramonium is native to North America, Europe, Asia, and Africa (Parashuram, 2011).
+It is germinated through fruits.
+The germination period of the fruit is usually 3 to 6 weeks.
+When properly stored, the fruits will remain viable even after several years.
+D. stramonium is an annual flowering plant.
+It herbaceous stem, with branched, and glabrous or only slightly hairy.
+When cultivated, a fully grown Datura stramonium plant can be up to about 1 meter tall (Norton, 2010).
+The stems of Datura stramonium are highly branched and are spreading; the stems are also stout, leafy, smooth, and erect, with pale yellowish-green in appearance.
 Leaves are simple dentate, slightly hairy, oval glabrous, bid, and about 4 to 6 inches long.
-Datura Stramonium bears funnel-shaped, white, or purple-colored flowers.
+Datura stramonium bears funnel-shaped, white, or purple-colored flowers.
 The average length of the flower is about 3 inches.
-Seeds are large and full of thorns (Gaire et al., 2008).
+Fruits are large and full of thorns (Norton, 2010).

-About ten species of Datura are known, out of which Datura anoxia and Datura Stramonium are mostly researched into with potent phytochemical of pharmacologic importance.
-It had been reported that every part of the Datura Stramonium plant, such as the leaves, stems, flowers, seeds, seeds, and even the root are all capable of producing secondary metabolites that are of medical importance (Attama et al., 2009).
+About ten species of Datura are known, out

+of which Datura anoxia and Datura stramonium are mostly researched into with potent phytochemical of pharmacologic importance.
+It had been reported that every part of the Datura stramonium plant, such as the leaves, stems, flowers, fruits, fruits, and even the root are all capable of producing secondary metabolites that are of medical importance (Elgohary et al. 2018).
 Researchers are lately showing more and more interest in the effective biological potentials of oils, especially those of plant origin.
-These biological activities include but are not limited to their antioxidant capacities (Al-Aamri et al., 2018; Elgohary et al., 2018; Asari et al., 2019).
-Furthermore, increasing data from previous studies have suggested the usage of oils in the food and drug industries as a source of natural antioxidants due to their potential antioxidant capacities and extremely low toxic potentials (Amorati et al., 2013; Badekova et al., 2021).
-The antioxidants and other biological activities of many of these oils from plant origin can be attributed to the presence of the plant's secondary metabolites such as phenol, flavonoids, and others (Al-Aamri et al., 2018).
+These biological activities include but are not limited to their antioxidant capacities (Elgohary et al. 2018).
+Furthermore, increasing data from previous studies have suggested the usage of oils in the food and drug industries as a source of natural antioxidants due to their potential antioxidant capacities and extremely low toxic potentials.
+The antioxidants and other biological activities of many of these oils from plant origin can be attributed to the presence of the plant's secondary metabolites such as phenol, flavonoids, and others(Asari et al. 2019).

-Consequently, the present study aimed to assess the quality and the antioxidant potentials of Datura Stramonium seed oil.
+Consequently, the present study aimed to assess the quality and the antioxidant potentials of Datura stramonium fruit oil.